nmaekawa/deprecated-catchpy-provision/README.md

    this is the django admin ui superuser.
 The provisioning will create this user automatically (and as side effect, a consumer key-pair will be generated as well).
 Change to values that make sense to you.

-5. ssl_crt/ssl_key
-   these are bogus ssl certificates that were copied from some other place. you might want to generate your own.